 “Now I am starting to see the connection to Plato’s Forms,” exclaimed Xenon.

 “In what way?” asked Damien.

 “Well, I think it is obvious now that the Egyptians came up with the idea of forms and it was Plato who incorporated this idea into his philosophy,” replied Xenon.
 “And like any great philosopher, he borrowed the idea from the Egyptians, built upon it, and developed his own unique viewpoint on the matter.”

-“If you look at it the other way,” Xenon said, “it is difficult to imagine Plato studying Egyptian theology for all of that time without being influenced by their thinking.”
+Xenon said, “If one looks at it the other way, it becomes difficult to imagine Plato studying Egyptian theology for all of that time without the influence of their thinking.”

 “Even though Plato received some of his important ideas from his teachers in Egypt, that should not detract from Plato as a philosopher in his own right,” Xenon said with some consternation.

 “Of course not,” retorted Damien.
 “Plato did not merely borrow his ideas from Egypt, but he used them as a foundation upon which he built his own philosophical house.
 But we would be remiss as Greeks if we did not acknowledge the debt we owe to the Egyptians!”